 The History of the Stonewall Riots

 The riots began specifically as a retaliation against the on-going police brutality, violence and discrimination the queer community was facing in New York (and all over America) at that time – especially trans women, drag queens, and queers of colour.

 The Stonewall Inn was one of the few places in Manhattan where LGBTQI+ people could unapologetically come together and dance.
 This was one of the few places where the fear of police harassment wasn’t as bad as other venues.
 There were still a fair number of raids at the Stonewall, and police brutality was still an extreme problem.

 On the 28th June 1969, the most famous riot broke out between the police and the Stonewall patrons.
 A raid unlike no other had started and this time the people of Stonewall decided to fight back.

 Marsha P Johnson and Sylvia Rivera were some of the first to throw bricks and bottles into the police raid, sparking off the riot.
 Marsha was at the head of the movement, and without figures like her we would not have the modern LGBTQI+ movement that we have today.

-Now every year in June, we celebrate the legacy of Stonewall and the fearless queer pioneers who we are indebted too including Marsha and Sylvia.
-Following the Stonewall Riots, the Gay Liberation Parade was organised as a way to commemorate the movement and show the world that we’re here, we’re queer and we’re ready to fight for our rights.
+Every June, we celebrate the legacy of Stonewall and the fearless queer pioneers who we are indebted too .
+Following the Stonewall Riots, the Gay Liberation Parade was organised as a way to commemorate the movement.
+The message was to show the world that we’re here, we’re queer and we’re ready to fight for our rights.

 Queer women of colour, especially trans and non-binary folk of colour, have always been at the forefront of the fight for queer liberation and equality.
 Yet, they are always excluded from the narrative and people of colour are constantly erased and further marginalised and this NEEDS TO STOP.